BardLaudian/bld_karting/README.md

 </table>

 # Thanks
-if you have downloaded the script I hope you enjoy it, this is my first script for FiveM.
+If you have downloaded the script I hope you enjoy it.
 This script is made for <a href="">La Linea RP</a>